 The flapper is the rubber gasket that prevents water from escaping the tank when you're not flushing.
 Over time, flappers wear out, which allows water to continually drain from the tank.
 The result is not enough pressure released at flush to completely empty the contents of your toilet bowl.
 You can fix this problem by replacing the flapper.
 It is easy to do with any standard flapper purchased from a hardware store.
 You don't need a plumber for this one.

 4. Clogged Flow Holes

 There are a series of holes in the top of the toilet bowl, just under the rim.
 You generally can't see them unless you bend down to look for them.
 At any rate, if mineral deposits partially clog these holes, water will not flow through fast enough to give you a good flush.
 How do you tell?
 Flush the toilet and pay attention to how water flows into the bowl.
 If it flows straight down and/or unevenly around the bowl, one or more holes is partially impaired by mineral buildup.

 5. Partially Clogged Sewer Line

 Finally, your toilet can only flush with as much force as the sewer line allows.
-If it is partially clogged, water cannot flow fast enough to completely empty your toilet bowl.
-You can solve this problem with either a plunger or plumbing snake.
+If it is partially clogged, water cannot flow fast enough to empty your toilet bowl.
+You can solve this problem with either a plunger or a plumbing snake.
 If need be, a licensed plumber can come in and clean out the sewer line for you.